What is it?

 Who is it for?

-The Provisional Certificate is for students who have not completed their requirements for certification but have been offered a teaching position in a public school, or accredited non-public school.
+The Provisional Certificate is for students who have not completed their requirements for certification but have been offered a teaching or counselor position in a public school, or accredited non-public school.
 The following types of students qualify for a Provisional Certificate:

 - Undergraduates or Post-Bac students in any Teacher Education program who are within twelve hours of completing all coursework for certification, or who have not earned a passing score on the Praxis II exam